Whale Shark in Holbox: Best Season, Rules and How to Book Your Tour

 Equipment Usually Included

-- Mandatory life jacket for all participants.
+- Mandatory life jacket

-- Mask and snorkel (sometimes fins are included).
+- Mask and snorkel

-- Water and soft drinks.
+- Water and soft drinks

-- Light snacks (sandwiches, ceviche, fruit).
+- Light snacks

-- Certified guide and experienced captain.
+- Certified guide and licensed captain

 What You Should Bring

-- Light clothing, hat, and sunglasses with strap.
+- Hat and sunglasses with strap

-- Biodegradable sunscreen (better yet, a long-sleeve UV shirt).
+- Biodegradable sunscreen or UV shirt

-- Motion sickness tablets if needed.
+- Motion sickness tablets if needed

-- Cash for tips or extras.
+- Cash for tips

-- Dry bag for phone or camera.
+- Dry bag

 Whale Shark Rules You Must Know